flix/book/src/library-effects.md

 ### Random

-Flix defines a `Random` effect for the creation of random values:
+Flix defines a `Random` effect for the generation of random values:

 ```flix
 eff Random {